2017 NFL draft: Player selections

-Kansas City Chiefs quarterback Patrick Mahomes has won two NFL MVP awards, five AFC Championships, and three Super Bowls.
+Kansas City Chiefs quarterback Patrick Mahomes has won two NFL MVP awards, five AFC Championships and three Super Bowls.
 He has been named Super Bowl MVP three times in the seven NFL seasons he has played; he was drafted 10th overall in the 2017 NFL draft.

 Quarterback Deshaun Watson, taken 12th overall by Houston, is a three-time Pro-Bowler and led the Texans to two division titles before he was traded to Cleveland.

-Notable defensive backs selected in the 2017 NFL draft include (from top to bottom): Jamal Adams, Marshon Lattimore, Marlon Humphrey, Tre'Davious White, and Budda Baker.
+Notable defensive backs selected in the 2017 NFL draft include (from top to bottom): Jamal Adams, Marlon Humphrey, Tre'Davious White and Budda Baker.

-Other notable running backs from the 2017 draft include Dalvin Cook, Joe Mixon, Alvin Kamara, and Aaron Jones, Kareem Hunt, James Conner, and Tarik Cohen.
+Other notable running backs from the 2017 draft include Dalvin Cook, Joe Mixon, Alvin Kamara, Aaron Jones, Kareem Hunt, James Conner and Tarik Cohen.

-Linebacker T. J. Watt, taken 30th overall, won the 2021 Defensive Player of the Year award and has earned four First-Team All Pro and seven Pro Bowl selections.
-He is tied with Michael Strahan for the most sacks (22.5) in a single NFL season.
+Linebacker T. J. Watt, taken 30th overall, won the 2021 Defensive Player of the Year award and has earned four first-team All-Pro and eight Pro Bowl selections.
+He tied Michael Strahan's record for the most sacks (22.5) in a single NFL season in 2021, which he held until it was broken by Garrett in 2025.

-JuJu Smith-Schuster (top), was selected in the second round and is the youngest player to reach 2,500 career receiving yards while Cooper Kupp (bottom), a third-round pick by the Rams, won the triple crown of receiving in 2021 and was the third wide receiver to win the Offensive Player of the Year award in route to playing in a Super Bowl.
+JuJu Smith-Schuster (top), was selected in the second round and is the youngest player to reach 2,500 career receiving yards, while Cooper Kupp (bottom), a third-round pick by the LA Rams, won the triple crown of receiving in 2021 and was the third wide receiver to win the Offensive Player of the Year award in route to playing in a Super Bowl.
 Kupp was the MVP of Super Bowl LVI.

-San Francisco tight end George Kittle, taken in the fifth round, is a four-time Pro Bowler and held the record for the most receiving yards by a player in a season at the position until Travis Kelce broke his record in 2020.
+San Francisco tight end George Kittle, taken in the fifth round, is a seven-time Pro Bowler and held the record for the most receiving yards by a player in a season at the position until Travis Kelce broke his record in 2020.

 Chad Kelly was taken with the final pick of the draft by the Denver Broncos.